Finder makes money from featured partners, but editorial opinions are our own.

 How much does it cost to own an investment property?

 • Purchase costs.
-There are other costs associated with the property purchase that you'll need to consider, such as stamp duty, the amount of which varies from state to state and is based on the price of the property.
-You'll also need to consider the cost of the legal transfer of ownership, registration fees and the cost of a solicitor or conveyancer.
-Building and pest inspections should also be conducted before the sale of the property goes through, which generally cost around $500.
+Stamp duty is the big one: the amount which varies from state to state and is based on the value of the property.
+You'll also pay for the legal transfer of ownership, registration fees and the cost of a solicitor or conveyancer.
+Building and pest inspections should be conducted before the sale of the property goes through, which generally cost around $500.
 Title searches may be another added cost.

-• Investment adviser's fee.
+• Buyers agent's fee.
 An increasing number of investors are using investment advisers or buyer's agents to help them find and purchase the right property.
 There is a cost to using this service, but many are willing to pay it in order to reduce the risk of buying an investment property that doesn't grow in value.
 Keep in mind that if you use a professional to help you buy an income-producing property asset, their fee should be tax-deductible.

 • Insurance.
 Building insurance can protect your investment property against fire, storms, theft and a wide range of other risks, while Landlord Insurance provides cover if tenants damage your property or default on their rent.
 The cost of this type of cover is influenced by a range of factors, including the size of your property, the material used in its construction and where the property is located.